RyanCornelio/LIA2/README.md

 1. Adjustments of header container & close x button...
 2. Fix modal not showing on default...

-16/3-2022
 Current todo.

-1. Fix close.
-2. Screenshot and gather information.
+1. Form validation video.
+To make make image act like a button.
+2. Print screen.
 3. Grab cookies.